herjulf/contiki-160222/platform/avr-rss2/README.md

 This guide's aim is to help you start using Contiki for RSS2 boards The platform supports two different RSS2 boards:

-* Boards based on the AtMega256RFR2
+* MCU based on the AtMega256RFR2
-* Boards based on the AtMega128RFA1 (Under consideration)
+* MCU based on the AtMega128RFA1

 Boards looks the same.
 "Made in EU" labeled on the AtMega256RFR2 boards The platform and CPU code, are common for both boards, can be found under